smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * PE/BD meeting, Heathrow data loading;

+# In progress work at contract end (20/12/2018)

-Risk analysis issues (branch: risk-analysis-fixes-2)
+## Risk analysis issues (branch: risk-analysis-fixes-2)

 1. Multiple Health outcomes produces errors
-2. Health outcome may requir a geography change - if it is wrong you get:
+2. Health outcome may require a geography change - if it is wrong you get:
    ```
    ERROR: No health data for theme "SAHSU land cancer incidence example data", geography "EWS2011".
    ERROR: Could not retrieve your project information from the database: unable to get numerator/denominator pair